 - The United Way of the Coastal Empire

-Heap was born and raised in Savannah, GA.
+Heap was raised in Savannah, GA.
 A graduate of St. Vincent’s Academy, she attended Georgia Southern University where she graduated Cum Laude with a Bachelor of Arts degree in Sociology.
 Heap obtained her Juris Doctorate from Mercer University.
 Heap is married to a retired prosecutor and has two sons.